 1. The Initial Capabilities Document (ICD) is the most common starting point for new capability requirements.

-- Once validated, the ICD typically leads to an Analysis of Alternatives (AoA) and then the Capability Development Document (CDD) and Capability Production Document (CPD) for development of a materiel capability solution.
+- Once validated, the ICD typically leads to an Analysis of Alternatives (AoA) and then the Capability Development Document (CDD) and Capability Production Document (CPD) for the development of a materiel capability solution.

 - An ICD may lead directly to a CPD if capability requirements and associated capability gaps can be satisfied through Commercial Off-the-Shelf (COTS), Government Off-the-Shelf (GOTS), or Non-Developmental Items (NDI), with no significant development or integration efforts.